 Light Independent Reaction

-During the light independent reaction, products of the light reaction are used to form carbohydrates.
+Next in the order of photosynthesis is the light independent reactions.
+During these reactions, products of the light reaction are used to form carbohydrates.
 Carbon dioxide from the atmosphere is captured and bonded with the hydrogen component of water molecules split during the light reaction, and a carbohydrate is formed by a process called the Calvin Cycle.
 This part of photosynthesis is also known as carbon fixation, an important factor in keeping atmospheric carbon dioxide levels steady.

 Glucose Transportation and Storage